ppriyadarshini123/StoklyAssignment/frontend/README.md

 * Compile code: ng serve

 * Open browser: type http://localhost:4200/dashboard
 * You should be able to view the To Do list.
+The snapshot of To Do list is in the project folder: StoklyAssignment/todolist-snapshot.png